Nick Pratto Player Props: Royals vs. Orioles

-The Kansas City Royals, including Nick Pratto (.361 batting average in his past 10 games), take on starting pitcher Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.
+The Kansas City Royals, including Nick Pratto and his .500 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his previous appearance, he went 1-for-3 with an RBI against the Orioles.
+He had a hitless performance in his previous game (0-for-5) against the Orioles.

 Nick Pratto Game Info & Props vs. the Orioles